 The Florida Gators have continually bolstered their recruiting class this year.
-Add four-star running back/wide receiver Charles Montgomery to the growing list of players who will call Gainesville home next fall.
+Adding four-star running back/wide receiver Charles Montgomery to the growing list of players who will call Gainesville home next fall looked to be their move.
+Maybe not anymore.

 Montgomery plays for Seffner Armwood High School in Seffner, Fla, a suburb of Tampa.
 He is from nearby Valrico and has been exceptional when given the ball, accounting for 1,029 yards and 15 touchdowns after just 72 touches in 2019.
-The Hawks reached the semifinals of the playoffs last year, largely due to Montgomery’s performances.
+The Hawks reached the semifinals of the playoffs in 2018, largely due to Montgomery’s performances.
 He even filled in admirably at quarterback during the postseason.

 His senior season was delayed by the COVID-19 pandemic, but he has been just as productive as any other year in a limited sample.
 The 247Sports Composite is high on Montgomery, calling him a four-star NCAA prospect who can one day carve out a role in the NFL.